davitelesfranca/nordcloudghostta/README.md

 The TF and scritps files are named based on the service or functionality that they are configured for.

-We have this following tree:
+We have the following tree:

                 .
                 ├── alb.tf